Multi-patch multi-group epidemic model with varying infectivity: Introduction

 The present paper contains two novelties.
 First, the techniques employed in \cite{FPP2020b} for the SIR model with varying infectivity to prove the law of large numbers require that each infectivity function be uniformly bounded and satisfy a regularity condition as imposed in \cite[Assumption 2.1]{FPP2020b}.
 Specifically, the infectivity function is assumed to have at most finitely many jumps, and to satisfy a uniform continuity assumption between the jumps.
-These conditions were necessary in the proof of convergence of the aggregate infectivity process in $\bD$, using standard tightness criteria via the conditions on the modulus of continuity as stated in \cite{billingsley1999convergence} (see the specific criteria used in Lemmas 4.3--4.5 in \cite{FPP2020b}).
+These conditions were necessary in the proof of convergence of the aggregate infectivity process in the space $\bD$ of real-valued c{\`a}dl{\`a}g functions, using standard tightness criteria via the conditions on the modulus of continuity as stated in \cite{billingsley1999convergence} (see the specific criteria used in Lemmas 4.3--4.5 in \cite{FPP2020b}).
 In fact, the same technique fails to work for a model with both infection age varying infectivity and recovery age varying susceptibility in \cite{FPPZ}.
 Rather, the only approach with which we were able to prove the result in that case was using a comparison of the model with a sequence of i.i.d. processes, which is easily shown to converge thanks to the law of large numbers for processes in $\bD$, cf. \cite{rao1963law}.
-The construction of the law of those processes involves the solution of a McKean--Vlasov type Poisson driven SDE (see equation \eqref{SDE-MKV} for the homogeneous model and equation \eqref{eq:McKV} for the multi-patch multi-group model), as in the ``propagation of chaos'' theory, see Sznitman \cite{sznitman1991topics}.
+The construction of the law of those processes involves the solution of a McKean--Vlasov type Poisson driven stochastic equations (see equation \eqref{SDE-MKV} for the homogeneous model and equation \eqref{eq:McKV} for the multi-patch multi-group model), as in the ``propagation of chaos'' theory, see Sznitman \cite{sznitman1991topics}.
 Note that our result can in fact be interpreted as a propagation of chaos result, and that the general approach of the proof is inspired by the work of Chevallier \cite{chevallier_mean-field_2017}.
-The advantage of this new approach is that the proof requires much fewer assumptions on the infection age dependent infectivity functions than those needed in our previous paper \cite{FPP2020b}: namely, we only assume that those functions belong a.s. to $\bD$ and are uniformly bounded.
-We first present this new proof of the law of large numbers result from \cite{FPP2020b} for the homogeneous model with varying infectivity in Section \ref{sec:hom}.
+The advantage of this new approach is that the proof requires much weaker assumptions on the infection age dependent infectivity functions than those needed in our previous paper \cite{FPP2020b}: namely, we only assume that those functions belong a.s. to $\bD$ and are uniformly bounded.
+We first present this new proof of the LLN result from \cite{FPP2020b} for the homogeneous model with varying infectivity in Section \ref{sec:hom}.